modular/max-llm-book/book/src/step_07.md

 </div>

-In this step, you'll add the transformer block you created in step 06 and add 12 instances to the `MaxGPT2Model` class, following the input embeddings.
+In this step, you'll create the body of the GPT-2 model (the `MaxGPT2Model` module) as a sequence of transformer blocks (`GPT2Block`) plus `LayerNorm`.
+And because the model body receives raw token IDs during inference, you’ll also have to first convert the token IDs into token embeddings that are suitable for processing by the transformer blocks and the rest of the neural network.

 The model processes input in four stages: convert token IDs to embeddings, add position information, pass through 12 transformer blocks sequentially, and normalize the final output.
 Each transformer block refines the representation, building up from surface patterns in early layers to semantic understanding in later layers.